Agni College of Technology

 Agni College of Technology (ACT) established in the year 2001 by Sri Balaji Charitable and Educational Trust., located in Chennai, India.
 The college is approved by AICTE, New Delhi, Affiliated to Anna University Chennai, Accredited by National Board of Accreditation, New Delhi and an ISO 9001:2008 Certified Institution.

 History

 The Agni College of Technology was established in the year 2001 by Sri Balaji Charitable and Educational Trust.

-Agni College of Technology is an ISO 9001: 2008 Certified and the courses offered in ACT are recognized by the Government of Tamil Nadu.
-Approved by All India Council for Technical Education (AICTE) New Delhi Affiliated to Anna University, Chennai.
-UG Level: ECE, EEE and CSE are NBA (National Board of Accreditation) accredited.